Meet The Founder Of The Year 2021 Winners

 AWAK Company Limited is a real estate agency that deals with rentals, sales, and management of high-end private properties in Ghana.
 The company which was founded by Wisdom Attakpah also provides other services like architectural drawing and design, land surveying, and property management.
 Attakpah has established his niche and he has put his best foot forward to offer the best and make an impact in the whole of Africa.

 Mugisha Ernest – Rwanda

 It is true that health is wealth.
-In order to have a healthy society, there must be enough and well-balanced diet for all.
+In order to have a healthy society, there must be enough of and a well-balanced diet for all.
 This cannot be achieved without a thriving agricultural sector.
 Mugisha Ernest’s quest is to transform innovative ideas into practical projects that will renew lives and achieve optimum health for the people.
-Through his company, INFIM, he seeks to lead in the war against hunger through affordable and sustainable agricultural production.
+Through his company, INFIM, he seeks to lead in the war against hunger through affordable and sustainable agricultural production

 Carolyne Mukuhi Mwangi – Kenya